NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 As you can see, the user config types are more permissive, with an optional `myAccountIndex` property, and the resolved config types are stricter, with a required `myAccountIndex` property.

-You can now delete the previous `packages/plugin/src/types.ts` file, as it's no longer needed.
+You can now delete the `packages/plugin/src/types.ts` file if it exists, as it's no longer needed.

 ### Hooking into the config system